abstract data hero image

 From a fund manager's perspective, the key benefit might be the ability to raise new assets.
 Since CEFs primarily raise capital at IPO - unlike ETFs, which can raise capital continuously through daily creations & redemptions – asset growth in the CEF structure is largely driven by the appreciation of the underlying holdings.
 Given the popularity and flexibility of the ETF wrapper, this may help the fund raise more assets.

 From an investor's perspective, the key benefit is the elimination of the premium/discount.
-Chart 8 highlights a sample of a CEFs that converted to ETFs.
+Chart 8 highlights a sample of CEFs that converted to ETFs.
 Note that within each example, the price of the CEF converges with its NAV.
 Also note the immediate reaction to the discount when each fund announced that it would be converting.

 Chart 8: CEF Conversion to ETF